trishan9/Vidyalaya/README.md

-# Vidyalaya : Your Digital School
+# Vidyalaya : Your Digital School!